geobricks/geobricks_ui_download_progress/README.md

-geobricks_ui_download_progress
+Geobricks UI Download Progress
 ==============================

-Geobricks user interface: download progress module.
+This module shows to the user the progress of the download threads.